 Aromatherapy for anxiety is very popular because our sense of smell triggers powerful emotional responses.
-We process so much information through our sense of smell — in particular, in an area of the brain adjacent to the limbic region, according to “Freedom from Anxiety: A Holistic Approach to Emotional Well-Being” by Marcey Shapiro and Barbara Vivino.
-(14) This is the area of emotional processing and memory recall.
+We process so much information through our sense of smell — in particular, in an area of the brain adjacent to the limbic region, as discussed in “Freedom from Anxiety: A Holistic Approach to Emotional Well-Being” by Marcey Shapiro and Barbara Vivino.
+This is the area of emotional processing and memory recall.

-The most effective way to consume them, according to “The Healing Intelligence of Essential Oils: The Science of Advanced Aromatherapy,” is to add a drop of oil in a glass of water or in a teaspoon with honey.
-(16) You can simply add a drop or two underneath the tongue.
+Reports show that the most effective way to consume them is to add a drop of oil in a glass of water or in a teaspoon with honey.
+You can simply add a drop or two underneath the tongue.
 This is beneficial because the blood capillaries are so close to the surface of the tissue under the tongue, allowing them to pass more quickly into the bloodstream and travel to the different areas of the body where they’re needed.
-(17)

 Other oral application options include capsules, adding a drop or two to your favorite beverage, making a tea, and cooking.

 3. Topical Application